-Expats will find an assortment of schools in Geneva, which includes free public schools and often pricey private schools.
-Regardless of where expats send their children, both generally provide high standards of education.
+Expats will find an assortment of schools in Geneva, which includes free public schools, often pricey private schools and even pricier international schools.
+Regardless of where expats send their children, they're guaranteed a quality education in Geneva.

 Many of the private schools in Geneva have waiting lists and only accept students close to the start of term, so it’s best to register at several.
 Deadlines differ between schools, so expats should check with each individually.

 Swiss public schools are free, and compulsory education in Geneva is from four years old until the age of 15.
 The language of instruction is French, while students start learning German at eight years old and English at the age of 10.
 Some schools also offer extra French classes to bring foreign children up to speed with the rest of the class.

 School days in Geneva differ.
 All children attend school on Monday, Tuesday, Thursday and Friday from 8am until 11.30am, and then from 1.30pm until 4pm.
 But there's no school on Wednesdays until children start cycle d'orientation (a version of secondary school) at age 12.
 For parents who can't look after their children on Wednesdays or during lunch times, some schools offer canteen lunches and after-school care, but it's best to check directly.

 Local schools are usually easily accessible to the communities they serve, and often offer a pédibus service where volunteer parents take children to school on foot.
 Public schools are most popular with expats who plan on living in Switzerland long term, have children who speak French or German, or have very young children.

 Private schools in Geneva

 Private schools in Geneva teach in French, English or both, and offer various curricula including the American Advanced Placement, Cambridge IGCSE, International Baccalaureate Diploma, Swiss Maturité, Brevet des Collèges and French Baccalauréat Général.